aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

     !!! note
         If a container specifies its own memory limit, but does not specify a memory request, OpenShift Container Platform automatically assigns a memory request that matches the limit.
 Similarly, if a container specifies its own CPU limit, but does not specify a CPU request, OpenShift Container Platform automatically assigns a CPU request that matches the limit.

-### Optional: Disabling CPU load balancing for DPDK
+### Optional: Disabling CPU load balancing for DPDK {#node-tuning-operator-disabling-cpu-load-balancing-for-dpdk_cnf-master}

 Functionality to disable or enable CPU load balancing is implemented on the CRI-O level.
 The code under the CRI-O disables or enables CPU load balancing only when the following requirements are met.